PowerDNS/pdnsapi/api_spec.md

 true and clients SHOULD trigger rectify.

 Backends might implement additional features (by coincidence or not).
-These things are not supported through the API. (gsqlbackend multiple masters is an example of this.)
+These things are not supported through the API.

 URL: /servers/:server\_id/zones